chriswegmann/prometheon-restapi-azure/README.md

 Starting with the python-rest-api hello world, upgrading step-by-step

 - 04.02 The "full-blown" API does not work. going back to the "hello, world" version
+Commit: "back to hello-world in main.py" --> not importing anything from resources